Operation Atlanta: Battle of Ap Hung Nghia

-At Long Binh Lt.
-Col. Martin Howell, the squadron commander, heard Keltner report small arms fire.
-Like the lieutenant, he believed it to be harassing fire but nevertheless dispatched the remainder of Troop C to the scene.
+At Long Binh Lieutenant colonel Martin Howell, the squadron commander, heard Keltner report small arms fire.
+Like Keltner, he believed it to be harassing fire but nevertheless dispatched the remainder of Troop C to the scene.
 With Troop C moving out of the staging area and the light fire team helicopters, alerted earlier, rushing to the scene, help was on the way even before the battle reached a peak.
-Although most of the front half of the convoy had passed out of danger, 8 trucks had fallen behind because the first of the 8 was carrying a heavy load.
-As these last trucks and the section led by the next two ACAVs, C18 and C13, entered the killing zone, the ACAV fired first into the edge of the jungle and, as they kept moving, into the banana grove.
+Although most of the front half of the convoy had passed out of danger, eight trucks had fallen behind because the first of the eight was carrying a heavy load.
+As these last trucks and the section led by the next two ACAVs, C18 and C13, entered the killing zone, the ACAVs fired first into the edge of the jungle and, as they kept moving, into the banana grove.
 The VC answered with small arms and automatic weapons from both sides of the road.
 To many of the men in the following trucks, this fusillade was the first warning of an ambush, for vehicle noises had drowned out the earlier exchange.
 The trucks not yet under fire began to slow down, their drivers displaying the uncertainty they felt about what lay ahead.
 Yet the convoy kept moving and the road ahead remained clear.
 The exchange of fire grew in volume as those trucks with "shotgun" riders began to engage the ambushers on the right (south) side of the road.
 Then a round from a recoilless rifle struck C18 on the edge of the loading ramp but failed to stop the ACAV.
 As the firefight continued at close range, the trucks forming the rear of the column, not yet in the killing zone, began to pull over to the side of the road.
 Those immediately behind C18 and C13, already under fire, stopped and the men aboard raced for cover in ditches on either side of the road.
 The only vehicles moving at that point were the last eight trucks from the first half of the column and ACAV's C13 and C18.